Vizzuality/heco-invest/frontend/README.md

 When a pull request (PR) is created, a GitHub action runs the tests (`yarn test`) and then deploys the application to a development environment on Vercel.
 A comment will be automatically added to the PR with the link to the environment.

-When the PR is merged or commits are directly pushed to the `develop` branch (not recommended), the tests are also run and the application is deployed to the staging environment: https://heco-invest-frontend.vercel.app/.
+When the PR is merged or commits are directly pushed to the `develop` branch (not recommended), the tests are also run, translations are downloaded (more on that below), and the application is deployed to the staging environment: https://heco-invest-frontend.vercel.app/.

 When a PR is merged to the `main` branch, the same process is also executed and the application is deployed to the production environment: TBD.

 It is recommended to mention the Jira task ID either in commits or the branch names so that the deployment information can be directly available in Jira.

+## Translations

+[Transifex](https://www.transifex.com/) is the translation vendor that not only stores the translations, but also allows translators to input translations directly from its interface.

+The application is set up so that the source language is understood as being Zulu (zu).
+Doing so, the source strings can not only be translated to Spanish and Portuguese, but their English version (the source) can also be modified.

+The source and translated strings are located in the `/lang` folder:
+- `lang/transifex/zu.json` contains the list of source strings extracted from the code
+- `lang/transifex/*.json` contains the list of translated strings coming from Transifex (always empty)
+- `lang/compiled/*.json` contains the list of strings that will be shown in the application (not part of the repository)

+The strings are extracted from the code and displayed in the production build by the [FormatJS](https://formatjs.io/) library, which contains the [react-intl](https://formatjs.io/docs/getting-started/installation) package that is used in React.

+### Pipeline

+Here is a step-by-step explanation of how the strings are translated and displayed:

+1. New strings are added to the application using the `react-intl` hooks or components
+2. When a commit is created, the pre-commit hook (see `../lefthook.yml`) executes a command that extracts them in the `lang/transifex/zu.json` file
+3. When the code is merged to the `develop` branch, a staging deployment is triggered via a GitHub action:
+	1. The extracted strings are pushed to Transifex
+	2. The translations are pulled: the `lang/transifex/*.json` files are updated (not saved in repository)
+	3. The translations are compiled: the `lang/compiled/*.json` files are created (not saved in repository)
+	4. The application is built with the compiled strings and deployed
+4. When the `develop` branch is merged in `main`, the same previous step is repeated, except strings are not pushed to Transifex

+This pipeline enables the translations to be server-side rendered (SSR-ed) and so it improves the SEO of the application.

 ## Contribution rules